PoliteGirl/question/React.md

 ### Q : What is React?
 A : React is a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page.
 It is helpful in building complex and reusable user interface(UI) components of mobile and web applications as it follows the component-based approach.

+* react simplify the creating of SPA by using reusable components.

 * It supports server-side rendering.
 * It will make use of the virtual DOM rather than real DOM (Data Object Model) as RealDOM manipulations are expensive.
 * It follows unidirectional data binding or data flow.
 * It uses reusable or composable UI components for developing the view.

+* index.html is ebtry point of react app

+### Q : Features of react.
+A :
+* Uses JSX syntax, a syntax extension of JS that allows developers to write HTML in their JS code.
+* It uses Virtual DOM instead of Real DOM considering that Real DOM manipulations are expensive.
+* Supports server-side rendering which is useful for Search Engine Optimizations(SEO).
+* Follows Unidirectional or one-way data flow or data binding.
+* Uses reusable/composable UI components to develop the view.

 ### Q : What are the advantages of using React?
 A :
-* Use of Virtual DOM to improve efficiency: React uses virtual DOM to render the view.
-As the name suggests, virtual DOM is a virtual representation of the real DOM.
-Each time the data changes in a react app, a new virtual DOM gets created.
-Creating a virtual DOM is much faster than rendering the UI inside the browser.
-Therefore, with the use of virtual DOM, the efficiency of the app improves.

-* Gentle learning curve: React has a gentle learning curve when compared to frameworks like Angular.
-Anyone with little knowledge of javascript can start building web applications using React.

-* SEO friendly: React allows developers to develop engaging user interfaces that can be easily navigated in various search engines.
-It also allows server-side rendering, which boosts the SEO of an app.

-* Reusable components: React uses component-based architecture for developing applications.
-Components are independent and reusable bits of code.
-These components can be shared across various applications having similar functionality.
-The re-use of components increases the pace of development.

-* Huge ecosystem of libraries to choose from: React provides you with the freedom to choose the tools, libraries, and architecture for developing an application based on your requirement.
+* Increases the application's performance with Virtual DOM.
+* JSX makes code easy to read and write.
+* It renders both on client and server side (SSR).
+* Easy to integrate with frameworks (Angular, Backbone) since it is only a view library.
+* Easy to write unit and integration tests with tools such as Jest.

 ### Q : What is JSX?
+A :
+* with help of babel library jsx code gets convert to js code that browser can understand.
+Babel is a transpiler.

-A : JSX stands for JavaScript XML.
+JSX stands for JavaScript XML.
 It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).
 As stated in the official docs of React, JSX provides syntactic sugar for React.createElement( ) function.

 Note- We can create react applications without using JSX as well.